 People and societies are not static.
 Social and personal change are the norm, not the exception, and this is an important consideration in social research.
 While our research might provide a plausible explanation for today's social phenomena, this does not mean these same explanations can be directly applied to the social phenomena of tomorrow.
-Research on the career aspirations of married women in 1980, for example, would no doubt produce very different results to a similar study carried out in 2014.
+Research on the career aspirations of married women in 1980 would produce very different results to a similar study carried out in current times.
+Now, for example, we would not begin with the assumption that the career aspirations of married women would differ from those of not-married women.